just-the-docs/just-the-docs/recruiting/JOB_POSTINGS.md

   - Experiment and investigate a problem deeper yourself, but know when to ask your team for help.
   - Voice disagreements rather than keeping them to yourself.
-We need all opinions need to be on the table in order to make the best decision.
+We need all opinions to be on the table in order to make the best decision.
   - *Clouds and Dirt* - Consider both the big picture and minute details, from a client's overall business down to crossing T's and